1 Corinthians 8:1-9:27 Comments by Stephen Ricker

 Most apostles and pastors received some of the offerings to support themselves, their wives, and their families.
 People who serve the church don't need to have an income outside the congregation to support themselves.

-Paul did not exercise these two rights because he knew if he remained single and if he earned his own income it would be better for the congregations and the spread of the gospel.
+Paul did not exercise these two rights because he knew that if he remained single and if he earned his own income it would be better for the congregations and the spread of the gospel.
 He was telling them these things as an example to them and me.
-It is better to give than receive.
+It is more blessed to give than to receive.
+(Acts 20:35)

 Paul's also stated that self-sacrifice does not go without rewards (17, 24-27).
 Jesus will pass out rewards when he comes again.
 He expects a return on his investment.